Q. short-locative grammar.

 The role of the case that I call ‘respective’ may relate to Locative as Dative relates to Allative: when a noun A is Allative, something goes to(wards) A, and when A is Dative, some object or action or favour ‘goes to’ A semi-literally or figuratively.
 Perhaps ‘-s’ means “concerning”, “with respect to”, “paying attention to”, and (most often) “about” in “think or talk or write about”, whence my name for it: when A is Locative the action is at A but does not move towards A, and when A is Respective the action concerns but does not directly affect or ‘go towards’ A (Quenya Grammar Reexamined, 1995).

-In Bican’s article, he points out two phrases that might be examples of the s-case: the (untranslated) tengwar phrase calma hendas (the actual reading is qualma hendas but there is general agreement that the initial tengwa z is probably a mistaken a).
-Arden Smith theorized this phrase meant “a light in the eye” and was an example of the s-case, but without a gloss from Tolkien it is hard to know for sure.
+In Bican’s article, he points out two phrases that might be examples of the short-locative: the (untranslated) tengwar phrase calma hendas (the actual reading is qualma hendas but there is general agreement that the initial tengwa z is probably a mistaken a).
+Arden Smith theorized this phrase meant “a light in the eye” and was an example of the short-locative, but without a gloss from Tolkien it is hard to know for sure.
 A more plausible example is the (deleted) phrase elli yas atintilar in a draft of the Namárië poem; this corresponds to the phrase yassen tintilar i eleni “wherein the stars tremble” in the finished poem.
 Thus the yas in the draft may serve a similar locative-like function as yassen.

 Since Bican’s article was written, a few more pieces of evidence have been published.
 First, the existence of an ancient locative suffix -s has been confirmed: “The so called [Old Quenya] short allative, locative, ablative end in n, s, l < nă, sĕ, lŏ, but were in restricted use” (PE21/69, Notes for Qenya Declensions, 1940s).
-The -n became the dative, the -l fell out of use (PE21/62) and the -s probably became the s-case.
+The -n became the dative, the -l fell out of use (PE21/62) and the -s probably became the short-locative.

-Examples (s-case)
+Examples (short-locative)

 ciryas ← cirya ✧ Plotz/8